xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-preferences.md

 ## Proxy Preferences

-Starting in Katalon Studio version **7.5.0**, the proxy is divided into two categories: Authentication and System proxies.
+From Katalon Studio version 7.5.0 onwards, the proxy is divided into two categories: Authentication and System proxies.
 You can apply different proxy configurations for connecting to the Katalon server and your servers during testing.

 Please go to **Katalon Studio> Preferences > Katalon > Proxy** and select **Authentication** or **System** section for corresponding proxy configuration of each type.